-Again, I had another one of those incidents that makes me wonder why the Service Industries of the world have decided that familiarity is assumed when it comes to dealing with their customers?
+Again, I had another incident that made me cringe.
+I wonder why the Service Industries of the world have decided that familiarity is assumed when dealing with their customers.

-I visited a bank that is not my regular branch, but I am dressed for work.
-I go in, give the young lady (who was no more than 24 years old) my bank card, I log in with it, and suddenly she says, “Hi Alan how are you today?”.
-I mustn’t have put up my ‘are you seriously talking to someone old enough to be your Father (if not Grandfather) and using his first name?’ look, because the teller kept talking to me with my first name.
-I think with my grey hair and my age I have at least earned a “Mr. Big Caj” at least once, but no, someone in TD Customer Service thinks calling me by my first name makes me feel more comfortable when dealing with a bank teller.
+Visited a bank, not my regular branch, dressed for work.
+I gave the young lady (who was no more than 24 years old) my bank card.
+Once I log in with it, she says, “Hi Alan, how are you today?”.
+Where was my ‘Are you seriously talking to someone old enough to be your Father (if not Grandfather) and using his first name?’ look because the teller kept talking to me with my first name?
+With my grey hair and age, I have earned a “Mr. Big Caj” at least once.
+No, someone in TD Customer Service thinks calling me by my first name makes me feel more comfortable.
+It does not.

 I have ranted about this before with OK My Man, but this one just had me ranting for hours (ask Mrs. C8j, she was tired of it after a while).
-This young lady with the purple finger nails, more eye liner than Johnny Depp, was told by some idiot that you seem more friendly when you talk to people if you use their first name.
+This young lady with purple fingernails and more eyeliner than Johnny Depp was told by some idiot that you seem more friendly when you talk to people if you use their first name.
 I need to update my TD Profile to reflect, call me Mr. Big Caj please!

 Am I being unreasonable, expecting at least a small attempt at respect from someone in the service industry?
 At least wait for me to say it is OK to use my first name before jumping all over it.